Draphtx/foundry-vtt-loadout/README.md

 `Token Height` Set the height of the item's token.

 `Stack Size` If more than one of the item should be able to fit in a slot, define how many can be stacked in that one inventory slot.
 E.g. a quiver that can fit 10 arrows.
+This number must be at least 1.
+_(Note that the core Loadouts module does not support item quantities at this time.
+That is, if a single item already represents multiple items in the standard inventory (very common with consumables), it still counts as a single item in Loadouts.
+So if a bundle of arrows held 5x arrows and you wanted an entire quiver to hold 20 arrows, the stack size for the quiver would be 4 to support 4 bundles of 5 arrows.
+Loadouts add-on modules may implement system-specific support for item quantity at their discretion.)_

 `Loadouts Tag` A single alphanumeric tag of 25 characters or less which can be used by Loadouts tiles to filter incoming items.
 For example, maybe bullets and grenades are both of the type *ammunition* in the game system, but you want grenades to always go to a bandolier slot.
 By setting a Loadouts tag of 'grenade' we can use the tile configuration options to ensure that our bandolier accepts only grenades and our ammo pouches only ammunition.